weaversa/cryptol-course/INSTALL.md

 ### Downloading Cryptol and SAW

+Galois provides releases of Cryptol here: https://cryptol.net/downloads.html and releases of SAW here: https://saw.galois.com/downloads.html.

-Galois provide a server with nightly builds of SAW for CentOS, Ubuntu, and OSX.
-Cryptol comes bundled with SAW, so if your computer is running one of these operating systems, you should download a recent version from https://saw.galois.com/builds/nightly. *(Note that the Ubuntu files indicate Ubuntu14.04, but they work on later versions of Ubuntu as well.)*
+Galois also provides a server with nightly builds of SAW for CentOS, Ubuntu, and OSX.
+Cryptol comes bundled with SAW, so if your computer is running one of these operating systems, you may download a recent version from https://saw.galois.com/builds/nightly. *(Note that the Ubuntu files indicate Ubuntu14.04, but they work on later versions of Ubuntu as well.)*